< Back to Articles

 Pull the string to tighten the knot against the end as in Figure C.

-All strings require a knot at the end to hold them onto the instrument's tailpiece.
-Many players like to tie their own knots, but Gamut Music will tie the knot for you as an additional service if you want.
-(Wound strings come with knotted ends by default.)
-The type of knot that we use includes a loop, and it can be unclear how best to handle that feature.
+All strings require a knot or ball end at the end to hold them onto the instrument's tailpiece.
+The type of knot needs to include a loop, and it can be unclear how best to handle that feature.
+(Gamut gut/metal-wound strings come with a 3-D printed ball end by default; knotted ends on wound strings are being phased out.)

 There are two ways the loop can be used in attaching the string.
 One way is to ignore the loop and simply pull the knot against the underside of the tailpiece, as in the picture below.